leejoonli/code-every-day/log.md

 ## Thoughts

 Did a for loop with a filter and .__ne__ which was cool but the other solutions were so much simpler and more in line with Python coding.
 A single line return with a loop in the brackets.

+# Day 127 (6/21/2022)

+## Codewars

+Did a codewars challenge today.
+The challenge was to return a modified string input with no vowels.

+## Thoughts

+Did a basic loop with a conditional and a list of all the vowels needed to be searched for.
+Could've just created a string instead of a list inside the conditional.